This lesson briefly discusses the key differences between projected vs. geographic coordinate reference systems.

 What is a Spatial Projection

-Spatial projection refers to the mathematical calculations performed to flatten the 3D data onto a 2D plane (our computer screen or a paper map).
+Spatial projection refers to the mathematical calculations performed to flatten the 3D data onto a 2D plane (your computer screen or a paper map).
 Projecting data from a round surface onto a flat surface results in visual modifications to the data when plotted on a map.
 Some areas are stretched and some some are compressed.
-We can see this distortion when we look at a map of the entire globe.
+You can see this distortion when you look at a map of the entire globe.

 The mathematical calculations used in spatial projections are designed to optimize the relative size and shape of a particular region on the globe.